Dr. Fauci's leaked 2020 emails reveal knowledge of lab-leak theory | NewsBytes

 Dr. Fauci's leaked 2020 emails reveal knowledge of lab-leak theory

-Not long after Dr Anthony Fauci changed his tune on the possibility that the COVID-19 could be man-made, more skeletons tumble out of the US medical advisor's closet.
-A massive cache of email correspondence obtained by BuzzFeed News and The Washington Post reveal that Dr. Fauci was appraised of the possibility that the SARS-COV-2 virus could have been bioengineered in a lab.
+Not long after Dr. Anthony Fauci changed his tune on the possibility that the COVID-19 could be man-made, more skeletons tumble out of the US medical advisor's closet.
+A massive cache of email correspondence obtained by BuzzFeed News and The Washington Post reveal that Dr. Fauci was apprised of the possibility that the SARS-CoV-2 virus could have been bioengineered in a lab, in 2020.

 - Another virologist had informed Fauci about virus being potentially lab-engineered